|If You Need||Consider Using|

 For more information, see the Amazon RDS detail page.

 Amazon DynamoDB is ideal for database applications that require very low latency and predictable performance at any scale but don’t need complex querying capabilities like joins or transactions.
 Amazon DynamoDB is a fully-managed NoSQL database service that offers high performance, predictable throughput and low cost.
 It is easy to set up, operate, and scale.

 With Amazon DynamoDB, you can start small, specify the throughput and storage you need, and easily scale your capacity requirements on the fly.
 Amazon DynamoDB automatically partitions data over a number of servers to meet your request capacity.
 In addition, DynamoDB automatically replicates your data synchronously across multiple Availability Zones within an AWS Region to ensure high-availability and data durability.

-Amazon DynamoDB uses a table based data model that doesn’t require a fixed schema and enables data access mainly through primary keys.
+Amazon DynamoDB supports both document and key-value data models.
+The service doesn’t require a fixed schema and enables data access mainly through primary keys.
 In addition, the service defaults to strongly consistent reads and natively supports Atomic Counters, allowing you to atomically increment or decrement numerical attributes with a single API call.

 We recommend Amazon DynamoDB for customers who have a combination of needs, such as: